 Why is advocacy marketing the way to go

-Customer loyalty is considered one of the most valuable commodities in the marketing world.
+When Advocacy Marketing not trending yet, Customer loyalty is considered one of the most valuable commodities in the marketing world.
 Yet, the way most businesses go about grabbing their share of attention from their buyers is outdated, is ineffective, and, at worst, actively destroys their brand value.
 Engagement through conventional channels, such as TV ads, radio, or printed media, doesn’t create a mutual conversation with their audience.
 The hyperbolic presentation of commercials starts to make people think the talent doesn’t even represent them as customers.
 At the end of the day, people stop trusting that form of communication.

 What is advocacy marketing?